Weighted Comfort Plush

 Bring one tool in at a time, on a calm day, never for the first time mid-meltdown when everything new gets rejected on principle.
 Let your child explore it with zero agenda — the blanket is for fort-building long before it’s ever ‘for calming down’.
 Watch what genuinely soothes your specific kid, because sensory needs are wildly individual and the bestseller isn’t always the winner in your house.
 And keep the tool within easy reach, not locked away for emergencies; the whole point is heading the storm off, not just surviving it.
 Anyway — if the first pick doesn’t click, you haven’t wasted your money.
 You’ve narrowed down what your child’s body is actually asking for.

-For most children over the right age and weight, nightly use is completely fine and often becomes a favourite part of winding down.
-The bit to get right is the weight, around a tenth of their body weight, and never so heavy or large they can't shove it off on their own.
-Check with your GP if your child's very little or has any breathing issues.
+For most children over the right age and weight, nightly use is fine and often becomes a favourite part of winding down.
+Keep the weight to about a tenth of their body weight, and never so heavy they can't push it off themselves.
+Check with your GP if your child's very little or has breathing issues.

 Not at all.
 Every kid has a sensory system, and plenty of neurotypical ones settle better with deep pressure or something to fidget with after a big day.
 You don't need a diagnosis to try a weighted lap pad or a chewable.
 If it helps your child regulate, that's reason enough on its own.